About Nicole

 Anxiety

-Trauma (such as relational trauma, sexual trauma, childhood trauma)
+Trauma (including relational trauma, sexual trauma, childhood trauma)

 Relationships